-The MeltPrep VChamber is an all-purpose vacuum chamber, specially designed for professional use in the pharma, food and plastic industry.
-Typical applications are drying, melting and tempting of powders, pellets or granulates.
+The MeltPrep VChamber is an all-purpose vacuum chamber specially designed for professional use in the pharma, food, and plastic industries.
+Typical applications are drying, melting, and tempting powders, pellets, or granulates.

 Most material characterization methods will deliver falsified results when moisture is within the sample.
 Moisture overlaps phase transitions in thermal analysis or forms bubbles changing the mechanical properties.